The guy who's both The Mole

 - Axel, firstly in Kingdom Hearts II.
 And especially him in Kingdom Hearts: Chain of Memories.

-- In Kingdom Hearts 358 Days Over 2, it's shown that Axel wasn't actually a double agent — he was a quintuple agent.
+- In Kingdom Hearts: 358/2 Days, it's shown that Axel wasn't actually a double agent — he was a quintuple agent.
 At one point, he pretended to join in with Marluxia's conspiracy, in order to get close enough to eliminate him as a traitor on Xemnas' orders, while really working with Saix so they can overthrow Xemnas themselves.
 At the same time, he helped both Sora and Namine, only partially because they would destroy Marluxia for him, and wiped out two Organization members who were still loyal to Xemnas to avoid anyone else using the knowledge of the Replica Project.
 In the end, of course, Axel's only real loyalty is to himself (though he tends to include his friends in that, whether they like it or not).

 - The roleplaying game Paranoia involves so many conflicting goals that the PCs are basically forced into this.
 Each of them has some part of the mission that they'd love to sabotage if they can get away with it (by either framing a teammate or just ensuring it stays concealed long enough that it can't be traced back to them), but most of them are otherwise loyal (or at least insufficiently opposed) to Alpha Complex and will try to do their job.